 }

-# Estimation of grain boundary energy (relative values, Σ1 = 1.0 reference)
+# Estimated grain boundary energies (relative values, normalized to Σ1 = 1.0)

-# Generally, smaller Σ values correspond to lower energy
+# In general, smaller Σ values correspond to lower energy

 csl_energies = {